kupietools/ktwp-wp-plugin-github-plugin-pusher/README.md

 - WordPress 5.0 or higher
 - Git must be installed on the server
 - The web server user must have permission to execute Git commands
+- GitHub CLI (gh) for automatic repository creation (optional but recommended)
-- The plugin directory must already be a Git repository with remote configured
+- The plugin directory must already be a Git repository (remote configuration is optional)

 ## Installation